jingliangwei/blog/docs/hw/observational_astro/work2.md

 8. get the distance (and error of it) of target stars from Gaia (using `51parallax.py`)

+or use the local distance (and error of it) in other filters.

 ::: details `51parallax.py`
 ```py
 import numpy as np